mhdadk/mhdadk.github.io/_drafts/fir-iir-state-space.md

 ---
 We show how to express a discrete-time infinite impulse response (IIR) filter in state-space form.

 Linear and time-invariant (LTI) filters are not often expressed in state-space form since in filtering applications, we have control over the filter and not the input signal, while in control applications, the opposite is true.
-Nonetheless, expressing LTI filters in state-space form offers another way of analyzing the filter.
+Nonetheless, expressing LTI filters in state-space form offers another way of analyzing the filter and bridges the fields of signal processing and control theory.

+**TODO**: fix this part because it seems redundant

 We first derive the difference equation that describes a general discrete-time IIR filter from the general discrete-time IIR filter transfer function, which is